kdonnelly007/dfhack-scripts/docs/idle-crafting.rst

 =============

 .. dfhack-tool::
-    :summary: Allow dwarfs to automatically satisfy their need to craft objects.
+    :summary: Allow dwarves to independently craft objects when they have the need.
     :tags: fort gameplay

-This script allows dwarves to automatically satisfy their crafting needs.
-The script is configured through an overlay that is added to the main page of craftsdwarf's workshops, as described below.
+This script allows you to mark specific Craftsdwarf's Workshops for use as "recreational crafting" stations.
+Dwarves who feel the need to craft objects will be able to go there to independently satisfy their crafting needs without manual intervention from the player.

+There will be a toggle on the workshop info sheet ("Tasks") tab when you select a Craftsdwarf's Workshop in the UI.
+More details below.

 Usage
 -----